Jotham Johnson

-Jotham Johnson (October 21, 1905 – February 8, 1967) was an American classical archaeologist in Mediterranean archaeology and calendars.
-He was educated at Princeton University (1926) and the University of Pennsylvania where he received his doctorate in 1931.
+Jotham Johnson (October 21, 1905 – February 8, 1967) was an American classical archaeologist in Mediterranean archaeology.
+He was educated at Princeton University (1926) and the University of Pennsylvania, where he received his doctorate in 1931.
 He taught at the University of Pittsburgh and then joined the faculty of New York University.
 He was the chairman of classics at the time of his death.

 He was involved in archaeological fieldwork at the site of Dura Europos in Syria.
-Later he became involved in the excavations at the site of Minturnae in Italy, under the auspices of the University of Pennsylvania.
+Later, he became involved in the excavations at the site of Minturnae in Italy, under the auspices of the University of Pennsylvania.
 Johnson conducted fieldwork at Aphrodisias in the early 1960s.
-In 1961 he became president of the Archaeological Institute of America where he served until 1964.
+In 1961, he became president of the Archaeological Institute of America, where he served until 1964.
 Johnson was also the first editor of the Institute's magazine Archaeology.

 Early life and education

 Jotham Johnson was born October 21, 1905 in Newark, New Jersey to physician Jotham Clarke Johnson and Edith Jennette Compson Johnson.
-Older sister Katharine (born 1896) was an editor for Vogue magazine in Paris and then "special writer" for Look Magazine until just before her death in 1955.
+Older sister Katharine (born 1896) was an editor for Vogue magazine in Paris and then "special writer" for Look Magazine until just before she died in 1955.

 Johnson graduated from Princeton University in 1926 and transferred to the American School of Classical Studies at Athens and became a fellow in 1927.
 He received his PhD in Greek from the University of Pennsylvania. and was "field director of the University of Pennsylvania Museum excavations at Minturno, Italy" from 1931 to 1934.
 He served in the Mediterranean "as a lieutenant commander in the Naval Reserve in 1942-45".

 Career

-In 1946 Johnson became a professor at New York University and was "named chairman of the classics department in 1948 ... and of the entire university in 1958".
-In 1951 -1952 he became the Norton Lecturer and "was a research scholar at the University of Rome."
+In 1946, Johnson became a professor at New York University and was "named chairman of the classics department in 1948 ... and of the entire university in 1958".
+In 1951-1952, he became the Norton Lecturer and "was a research scholar at the University of Rome."
 He served as the President of the Archaeological Institute of America (AIA) from 1961-1964.

-Johnson produced a CBS three-day a week show for a New York audience called "Sunrise Semester - Classical Civilization - Mediterranean Archaeology" in 1961.
-Also he was host of the West German television program "Footsteps to the Past".
+Johnson produced a CBS three-day-a-week show for a New York audience called "Sunrise Semester - Classical Civilization - Mediterranean Archaeology" in 1961.
+Also, he was host of the West German television program "Footsteps to the Past".